Multi-party computation enables secure polynomial control based solely on secret-sharing: MULTI-PARTY COMPUTATION OF POLYNOMIALS

-As described in Subsection~\ref{sec:SS}, in the $(2,3)$ sharing, each party obtains two of the three random components of each secret.
+As described in Subsection~\ref{sec:SS}, in the $(2,3)$ sharing, each party obtains two of the three components of each secret.
 As a consequence, Party $p_3$ has access to the shares $(v_{1,1}, v_{1,2})$ and $(v_{2,1}, v_{2,2})$, which are necessary for calculating $z_3$.
 Similarly, parties $p_1$ and $p_2$ can locally compute $z_1$ and $z_2$, respectively.
 As a result, each party holds one component of the product $(z_1, z_2, z_3) \eqqcolon \secret{z} = \secret{v_1} \secret{v_2}$ in a $(3,3)$ sharing.
 If this result should serve as a factor for another multiplication, again a $(2,3)$ sharing of it has to be created.
 To do this, a zero-sharing among the servers, \ie random numbers $a_1,a_2,a_3\in \mathbb{N}_Q$ which fulfill $a_1 +a_2 +a_3=0$, is created.
 As described in~\cite[Section 2.2]{Araki2016}, this can be done semantically secure without communication, or perfectly secure with communication between the parties.
 Each party holds only one of these numbers.
 Then, the servers can circularly transmit their obfuscated component $\tilde{z}_j = z_j +a_j$ to the subsequent party.
-This secure transmission can be efficiently realized with a symmetric encryption such as the advanced encryption standard (AES).
+This secure transmission can be efficiently realized with a symmetric encryption.
 Thus, each party again holds two of the three components of $z$ as its share, \ie $(\tilde{z}_j,\tilde{z}_{j-1})$, resulting in a $(2,3)$ sharing.
+The obfuscation of the shares with the random zero-sharing ensures that the shares of $z$ are again uncorrelated to the shares of $v_1$ and $v_2$, which is necessary for perfect security~\cite{Evans2018}.
 Based on this concept, products of $n$ factors can be computed as in Algorithm~\ref{algo:threeProduct}.
 From \cite{Araki2016}, we inherit the following result on security. \begin{thm}[{\cf \cite[Theorem 3.7]{Araki2016}}] Under secure communication channels and non-colluding servers, the three-party multiplication protocol is perfectly secure if the zero-sharing is perfectly secure, and semantically secure if the zero-sharing is semantically secure. \end{thm}